Hague Agreement Concerning the International Deposit of Industrial Designs: Membership

 The accession of OAPI and the EU, extending potential design protection across the then 17 OAPI and 28 EU member states (27 following Brexit in 2020); and second, in 2014 and 2015, with the addition of Japan, the Republic of Korea and the US, collectively representing approximately one-third of all foreign-filed design applications in 2015 significantly changed the membership.
 China, the country leading in industrial design activity in 2024, joined the Hague System in 2022.

-As of September 2025, the Hague System include 82 members covering 99 countries.
-In 2025, the distribution of members by region is as follows:
+As of July 2026, the Hague System include 85 members.
+In 2025, the distribution of members by region was as follows: